Brad Guzan: International career

-Guzan made his United States national team on February 19, 2006 in a friendly 4–0 win over Guatemala in Frisco, Texas.
+Guzan made his United States national team debut on February 19, 2006, in a friendly 4–0 win over Guatemala in Frisco, Texas.
 He played the first 80 minutes before being replaced by fellow debutant Zach Wells.
 He was a non-playing member of the side that won the 2007 CONCACAF Gold Cup.
 He was called up for the 2007 Copa América in Venezuela, where he played in a 1–0 loss to Colombia for his next cap on July 5.

-Guzan made his World Cup qualifying debut in the second leg of a second round qualifier against Barbados on June 14, 2008 in an 8–0 home victory.
+Guzan made his World Cup qualifying debut in the second leg of a second round qualifier against Barbados on June 14, 2008, in an 8–0 home victory.
 Weeks later, he was chosen for the Olympic team for the tournament in China, where he kept a shutout in an opening 1–0 win over Japan.
 When the United States came runners-up at the 2009 FIFA Confederations Cup in South Africa, he played in a 3–0 group victory against Egypt that put the team into the semi-finals at the expense of their opponents and Italy.

 Guzan was unused at the 2010 FIFA World Cup and played no international games between that November and May 2012, when he came on as a substitute for Tim Howard near the end of a 5–1 friendly win over Scotland in Jacksonville.
 Howard took an international sabbatical after starting at the 2014 FIFA World Cup, during which Guzan was first-choice.
 At the 2015 CONCACAF Gold Cup, in which the United States came fourth, Guzan and Michael Bradley were the only two Americans to start every game; he won the Golden Glove.
 Howard returned to the team for 2016's Copa América Centenario, but Guzan kept his place in a run to the semi-finals.

 Guzan was in the American side that won the 2017 CONCACAF Gold Cup.
 He played the first two group games before Bill Hamid took his place for the third, then he and Sean Johnson were replaced in the squad by Howard and Jesse González.
 He was unused as the Americans won again in 2021.